Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Woolworths gets out of town, with the first Big W store opening in Edinburgh in June 1999.
 It was the realisation of the CEOs dream, but would it also be the start of a nightmare?

-The stock response from the CEO, Sir Geoffrey Mulcahy, was that each 'OpCo' was a leader in its markets, or had that potential.
-Then, in June 1999, he revealed that throughout the decade he had been exploring the idea of a store chain that would bring all of his major UK fascias under a single roof.
+The CEO, Sir Geoffrey Mulcahy, responded that each 'OpCo' was a leader in its markets, or had that potential.
+Then, in June 1999, he revealed a plan to bring the major UK brands under one roof, which he argued had been under consideration for a decade.

 Five major brands in UK retailing - each a member of the Kingfisher Group in the late 1990s, with B&Q, Superdrug, Comet, Entertainment UK and Woolworths commanding large market shares and covering a broad spectrum of products

-Behind the scenes, secret work was exploring a merger with Asda which it was hoped would add the missing pieces, with a full range of food and clothing.
+Behind the scenes, secret work was exploring a merger with Asda which it was hoped would add the missing pieces, with an enviable range of food and clothing.

 Long-serving Kingfisher CEO Sir Geoffrey Mulcahy, pictured in 1998